 - Activities: Low-barrier to entry indoor and outdoor recreational programming

 All programming will utilize the available indoor and surrounding green spaces for opportunities to connect, build skills and promote well-being.

 Where We Are Today.
 SWP has a Lease with the City of Baltimore.
-We have drafted plans for the renovation work, and have focused on deepening our partnership with public and private stakeholders on a capital campaign to close the funding gap.
+We have drafted plans for the renovation work through Plano Coudon (contractor), and have focused on deepening our partnership with public and private stakeholders on a capital campaign to close any funding gaps as we move forward.
 While the capital campaign is ongoing to raise funds for the renovation of the Rec Center, the Southwest Sports and Fitness Alliance (SSFA) is coordinating regular community meetings of recreation providers in the area and working with the community to identify gaps in existing programming and coordinate future program initiatives, and preparing to sublease the space by the end of 2022.
 Please consider donating to help us re-open and start youth programming sooner!